AjinkyaChinchkar123/ApnacollegeDemore/README.md

 # ApnacollegeDemore
-This is my first GIT HUB repository
+This is my first GIT  repository